 Table 2: Average contact volume per month based on sample data

-For the 2019 forecast, you would then just multiple the percent for each month by the total volume for the year.
+For the 2019 forecast, you would then just multiply the percent for each month by the total volume for the year.

-Assuming your full year forecast is 56,106, you’re monthly volumes would look like this:
+Assuming your full year forecast is 56,106, your monthly volumes would look like this:

 Table 3: Forecasted contact volume per month based on sample data